 Back onto ebay, autotrader etc looking for another car I found this tatty looking Mercedes 190e on eBay.
 The seller was upfront about some stuff that wasn’t working including the rev counter, temperature gauge, and the rear electric windows and that were was some rust on the wings and the bonnet but said that it was essentially sound so I figured what the hell, lets go for it.
 I ended up winning the auction for the grand sum of £575.
-To collect we treated it as a family day out as the car was in Weymouth so we headed down to the South Coast in the family car and collected the Mercedes.
+As the car was in Weymouth, we treated collection day as a family day out.
+We headed down to the South Coast in the family car, met the seller, handed over some cash, signed the V5 and the Mercedes was mine.
 I taxed it online after having insured it the day before, and we headed to the beach for the afternoon before driving back home in a 2 car convoy 🙂

 The car then sat outside the house for a while until I started looking at getting the gauges working properly.
 A new instrument cluster (included in the eBay sale) made no difference so I started tracing cables and checking sensors, eventually tracking the problem down to a multi connector not being plugged into the fuse box correctly (nice cheap fix there).
 It was during the investigation that I was really glad we’d not had any holdups on the journey home, the loose connector also stopped the cooling fan from running and without a temperature gauge to warn me the first I’d had known about overheating would probably have been a cloud of steam coming out from under the bonnet!!